 Ingredients of our product

-Sacha Inchi Seed Oil: Rich in essential fatty acids, it strengthens and rebuilds the skin's natural protective barrier.
+Sacha Inchi Seed Oil: Rich in essential fatty acids.
+It is refatting and richly nourishes the skin.

 Organic Hemp Seed Oil: Counts among the absolute "super oils"!
 Filled with essential nutrients, hemp seed oil is the most natural and richest source of polyunsaturated fatty acids.
 As the special fatty acid pattern of hemp seed oil is very similar to that of our skin, it can be absorbed very quickly and provide excellent conditioning to keep the skin soft and supple.

 Fun Fact: Aloe Vera is one of the oldest plants known for its "healing properties".
 Even the pharaohs raved about it as the "plant of immortality" and no less than Nefertiti and Cleopatra are said to have implemented aloe vera as an elementary component in their cosmetic routine.

 Squalane: Is a natural component of the skin's own hydrolipidic film.
 It is therefore particularly well absorbed and ensures soft skin without a greasy film - yet with a glow effect.

 Organic Olive Fruit Oil: This is a vegetable oil composed primarily of skin-like lipids that supplement and support the skin barrier.
 It is also particularly easy to spread.

 Organic Shea Butter: Contains many fatty acids that occur naturally in the skin barrier and is therefore particularly effective for skincare.
 In creams, it is used as a high-quality, natural fat component.